 What to Prune

-This is not the best time of year to do major pruning since it encourages new growth.
+Don’t prune cold-sensitive plants this month, since it encourages new growth.
 But you can prune any dead, diseased, or broken branches on shrubs or trees.

 And you can deadhead flowers and snip back annuals to encourage bushiness and flowering.